 - Hamabe (traditional Japanese song)

-- Massenet: Meditation of Thaïs
+- Massenet: Meditation on Thaïs

-- Sarasate: Introduction and Tarantella
+- Sarasate: Introduction and tarantella

 The Prehistory Interpretation Centre